 NEW YORK, December 18, 2018—We are disappointed by the Administration’s decision to repeal critically important parts of the Department of Education’s “Rethinking Discipline” policy guidance.

 We urged the Administration to keep these student protections and guidelines in place.
-The policy guidance sent an important message that schools are expected to treat all children fairly. our perspective on why these guidelines were so important to both student achievement and civil rights. we shared
+The policy guidance sent an important message that schools are expected to treat all children fairly.
+In a letter to the Department earlier this year we shared our perspective on why these guidelines were so important to both student achievement and civil rights.

 Student discipline policies can have a significant impact on student academic achievement.
 Research shows that out-of-school suspensions have a negative impact on student achievement.
 And new data shows the disparate impact of school discipline policies: Black students, boys, and students with disabilities are disproportionately disciplined in K-12 public schools.

 It is not fair and it is not acceptable that whether a child is disciplined—and how severely—often depends on the child’s race or disability.
 We need to do more to ensure that all students have an opportunity to obtain an excellent education, not adopt policies that may hold them back.